DreamFXX/CodeReviews.Console.Phonebook/ReadMe.md

 ### Important! - Start Configuration

-1. Before running this app, open the appsettings.json file in the root directory of the project.
+1. Before running this app, open the appsettings.json file
+  - (Located in the root directory of the project) **tips**:
-In case you dont know your connection string, use "localhost" as your server name and "PhoneGallery_Data" as your database name.
-App was created on .NET **9.0**
+In case you dont know your connection string
+-  Use "localhost" as your server name
+-  "PhoneGallery" as the database name.
 2. Save the appsettings.json file and run the app.

 ### Main functions of this app and their implementation